Skip to main content

 }

-You can include both text and html parameters to have both plain text and HTML versions of your email message
+You can include both Text and Html to send plain text and HTML versions of the same email.

 sendEmail.go